pandorasNox/docker-rnapk/README.md

     - https://github.com/appfoundry/fastlane-android-example
 - add a versioning script (so you can overwrite the current apk versioning)
 - check this out for CI: https://medium.com/@tonespy/using-jenkins-pipeline-and-docker-for-android-continuous-integration-5fd39f8957a7
+- use rsync instead of compressing etc and also to avoid adaption on the mounted project
+- check the app.json
+- check for react-native version >= 0.49.0 for index.js vs index.ios.js and index.android.js
+- check for currupt android/ios folder (not neccessary with rsync? or if exist enable custom build?)
+- create dist folder where to find at the end the builded apk file
+- improve the keystore process, by providing a wrapper if you never had one bevore?
+- provide example app for testing purpose and just for example?